Prosperity Day 2018 – Vent your fury

 Well, there are two sorts of winners over the course of the day.
 Firstly, our chosen Charities:

-Secondly, we want people to ‘Vent their fury’ and use the Virtual Races that will be held on BKOOL Turbo Trainers as an opportunity to take revenge for previous a years loss or to prove your win was not luck – this was how happy last years winners looked on the podium:
+Secondly, we want people to ‘Vent their fury’ and use the Virtual Races that will be held on BKOOL Turbo Trainers as an opportunity to take revenge for previous a years loss or to prove your win was not luck – this was how happy some of the teams looked as they took part last year:

 How do we win?

-We are striving to raise a total of £24,700 over the course of the event.
+We are striving to raise a total of £24,700 over the course of the event to share between our chosen charities.

-- Charity fund raising (information outlined in your registration pack and at the end of this page)
+- Charity fund raising (which is the most important part!
+Information outlined in your registration pack and at the end of this page)

 For the ‘Head to Head to Head’ we are looking at a suitable work out that is designed for corporate participation.
 In 2017 the line-up was as follows:

-- JTC v Jersey Post v Le Gallais & Luce
+- JTC v Jersey Post v LGL Trustees

 - CPA v Jersey Telecoms v Sure